The Health and Safety Representative (HSR)

 - Represent your work group to the PCBU when health and safety issues arise;

 - Participate in a health and safety committee;

 - Monitor workplace improvements implemented by the PCBU;

 The workplace Health and Safety Representative is a very valuable position and can have great impact on creating a safe workplace for all.

-Training is available for the position so just check your requirements in the jurisdiction you work in for further details.
+HSR Training is available so just check your requirements in the jurisdiction you work in for further details.
 Below is a list of websites to assist.